Veronica Samuels

 HOW TO REACH?

-If you’re traveling from the downtown area, head east on Gurley Street, south on Mount Vernon Street, and travel approximately four miles to the lake.
+If you’re traveling from downtown, head east on Gurley Street, south on Mount Vernon Street, and travel approximately four miles to the lake.

 WILLOW LAKE